 Holding a contrary opinion is not always useful to investors, however.
 When widely held opinions have no influence on the issue at hand, nothing is gained by swimming against the tide.
 It is always the consensus that the sun will rise tomorrow, but this view does not influence the outcome.
 By contrast, when majority opinion does affect the outcome or the odds, contrary opinion can be put to use.

 The contrarian label is tossed around a lot but I doubt many people qualify for it.
 It goes against human nature.
-It requires a willingness to look wrong, a high tolerance for pain, and the ability to differentiate between popular opinion and misguided opinion.
+It requires a willingness to look wrong, a high tolerance for short-term pain, and the ability to differentiate between popular opinion and misguided opinion.

 Get Comfortable Not Knowing Everything